UP WITH A BORDERLINE:

 son of a gun.

-self-worth is generally tied to remaining connected; this can take
+self-worth is tied to remaining connected (and so is yours); this

-the form of solicitous contacts, after numerous months or
+can take the form of solicitous contacts, after numerous months

-after you've become involved with another, which speaks
+with you--even after you've become involved with another,

-to their lack of boundaries.
-Disappointment with their
+which speaks to their lack of boundaries.
+Disappointment

-current love, can trigger phone calls or unplanned/impromptu
+with their current love, can trigger phone calls or unplanned,

-visits with you!
-If you've had a bunch of 'hang-ups' on your answering
+impromptu visits with you!
+If you've had a bunch of 'hang-ups' on

-machine or voicemail, these could be the unrestrained, juvenile
+your answering machine or voicemail, these could be the unrestrained,

 issues typically draw intense media exposure, due to their bizarre